vlunaklick/etch_a_sketch/README.md

   <img alt="Version" src="https://img.shields.io/badge/version-1.0.0-blue.svg?cacheSeconds=2592000" />
 </p>

-> In this project i recreated the game Etch a Sketch.
-It was created just using JavaScript and HTML to demostrated some fabolous things you can do with the DOM.
+> In this project I recreated the game Etch a Sketch.
+It was created just using pure JavaScript and HTML to demostrated some fabulous things you can do manipulating the DOM.

 ### ✨ [Live View](https://vlunaklick.github.io/etch_a_sketch/)